Hietzing

-Hietzing ([ˈhɪtsɪŋ]) is the 13th municipal District of Vienna (13.
+Hietzing ([ˈhɪtsɪŋ]) is the 13th district of Vienna (13.
 Bezirk, Hietzing).
 It is located west of the central districts, west of Meidling.
 Hietzing is a heavily populated urban area with many residential buildings, but also contains large areas of the Vienna Woods, along with Schönbrunn Palace.

 Geography

 The thirteenth district is located at the western end of the city where it borders the Wienerwald.
 Liesing is to the south, Meidling to the east and Penzing, which was part of Hietzing until 1954, and Rudolfsheim-Fünfhaus, to the north.
 Most of the northern border is formed by the River Wien.

 Traditionally, it is subdivided into six parts: Hietzing (northeast), Unter Sankt Veit (northwest), Ober Sankt Veit (west of Unter Sankt Veit), Hacking (northwest of Ober Sankt Veit), Lainz (geographic centre) and Speising (south).

 Furthermore, the Lainzer Tiergarten, a large park in the Wienerwald populated by boars, and Schönbrunn Palace and the surrounding parks are part of Hietzing.